jodal/biip/docs/quickstart.md

 ### Variable-length fields

 About a third of the specified AIs don't have a fixed length.
-How do we then know where the Element Strings ends, and the next one starts?
+How do we then know where the element strings ends, and the next one starts?

 Let's look closer at the batch/lot number in the example in the previous section.
 It has the following AI definition: